microsoft/service-fabric/sfmc_release_notes/SF_managed_clusters_first_refresh_release_notes.md

 * Stateless service instance count cannot be updated after initial deployment.
 * When redeploying an application, the services must first be deleted through ARM.
 * When using the PowerShell cmdlets, the GET application command may fail.
+If you experience this issue, you can alternatively use the Azure CLI.

 ## Upcoming Features